Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 A brief overview of the parameters:

-- `tokenIn' The contract address of the inbound token
+- `tokenIn` The contract address of the inbound token
 - `tokenOut` The contract address of the outbound token
 - `fee` The fee tier of the pool, used to determine the correct pool contract in which to execute the swap
 - `recipient` the destination address of the outbound token